fp-in-bo/kall/README.md

     .build()
 ```

-Your service methods can now use `com.fpinbo.kall.kall ` as their return type.
+Your service methods can now use `Kall ` as their return type.
 ```kotlin

 interface GitHubAPI {